maate/tempo-tango/README.md

 ﻿
 tempo-tango is a .NET interpreter for Linear Temporal Logic in F#.

+Check out the wiki for a more elaborate introduction: https://github.com/maate/tempo-tango/wiki

 It is based on [this](https://github.com/tomykaira/ltl2ba) ML implementation by tomykaira

 ## Quick Start